 Through a study of historical and contemporary theological sources related to spiritual growth, students make conscious the richness and diversity of faith experiences in relation to Divine mystery and their own vocation.
 By interacting with and understanding the mystical tradition within the Christian church, students are invited to open up their own unfolding spirituality in both personal and social dimensions; thereby, they deepen their awareness of the rhythms, patterns and struggles integral to spiritual growth for Christian life today.
 A 300-level course intensification for majors, minors, and spirituality track students has additional requirements in an area of theological study and requires the prior completion of at least 6 hours of religious studies credit.
-Prerequisite for RELS 200: RELS 100.
+RELS 200 partially fulfills the spirituality outcome.
+Prerequisite for RELS 200: RELS 100 or completed AA or AS degree.